LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/typescript/exercises.rst

    a.
 Paste ``import { SpaceLocation } from './SpaceLocation';`` to the top of
       ``parts1-5.ts``.

 #.
-Replace the earlier ``console.log`` statements to use the class instance to
+Replace the earlier ``console.log`` statements by using the class instance
-   print out the days to Mars and the Moon.
+   to print out the days to Mars and the Moon.

    .. sourcecode:: js
+      :lineno-start: 47

       spaceShuttle.printDaysToLocation(new SpaceLocation('Mars', kilometersToMars));
       spaceShuttle.printDaysToLocation(new SpaceLocation('the Moon', kilometersToTheMoon));